zetavg/chromium-website/site/Home/chromium-security/site-isolation/index.md

   files labeled as HTML).
-* **Unavailable in some settings**: Site Isolation is not yet supported in Android WebView, or on Chrome for Android devices with less than 2GB of RAM, or in the &lt;webview&gt; tags used in Chrome Apps.
+* **Unavailable in some settings**: Site Isolation is not yet supported in Android WebView, or on Chrome for Android devices with less than 2GB of RAM.

 ## Tradeoffs